ggfisher/hello-world/Database Normalization.md

 {Ssn, Pnumber} → Hours is a full dependency (neither Ssn → Hours nor Pnumber → Hours holds).
 However, the dependency {Ssn, Pnumber} → Ename is partial because Ssn → Ename holds.

 The test for 2NF involves testing for functional dependencies whose left-hand side attributes are part of the primary key.If the primary key contains a single attribute, the test need not be applied at all.
 The EMP_PROJ relation is in 1NF but is not in 2NF.
 The nonprime attribute Ename violates 2NF because of FD2, as do the nonprime attributes Pname and Plocation because of FD3.
-The functional dependencies FD2 and FD3 make Ename, Pname, and Plocation partially dependent on the primary key {Ssn,Pnumber} of EMP_PROJ,thus violating the 2NF test.
+The functional dependencies FD2 and FD3 make Ename, Pname, and Plocation partially dependent on the primary key {Ssn,Pnumber} of EMP_PROJ, thus violating the 2NF test.